apache/flink/README.md

 This is an active open-source project.
 We are always open to people who want to use the system or contribute to it.

-The development community lives on github and our Mailing list: https://lists.tu-berlin.de/mailman/listinfo/stratosphere-dev (But we prefer github)
+The development community lives on github and our mailing list: https://lists.tu-berlin.de/mailman/listinfo/stratosphere-dev (But we prefer github)

 We use the github Pull Request system for the development of Stratosphere.
 Just open a request if you want to contribute.